 If you’re listening to music while taking a shower or dusting off and want to stop the playlist after a set amount of time, good news – Apple lets you do that.

 Believe it or not, you don’t have to enter your native Music app or Spotify to set that preference, but your Timer from the Clock app.
+There are many amazing things iPhones can do that most people don’t even know about!

 Go to it, select When Timer Ends, check the Stop Playing box and then Set.
 You’ll be prompted to set the exact amount of time after which your iPhone automatically stops playing music.